-The power and ability to move one's legs stems from the interaction of two processes.
-These are the nerve signal that is sent to the muscles from the brain and passes via the spinal cord, and the muscle's intrinsic power to contract.
+Muscle weakness can be alarming.
+The power and ability to move your legs stem from the interaction of two processes.
+These are the nerve signal that is sent to the muscles from the brain and passes via the spinal cord and the muscle's intrinsic power to contract.

-Sudden onset leg weakness may be a very serious symptom; as it could be a sign that the patient is experiencing a stroke.
-Leg weakness is common in stroke because many stroke patients have brain damage in the brain areas controlling the nerve signal sent to the legs.
-This damage results in weakness or paresis, which means complete paralysis.
+Sudden onset leg weakness may be a very serious symptom as it could be a sign that a person is experiencing a stroke.
+Leg weakness is common in stroke because many stroke patients have brain damage in the areas controlling the nerve signal sent to the legs.
+This damage results in weakness or _paresis_, which means complete paralysis.

 Familial Periodic Paralysis

 Familial periodic paralysis is classified based on its relation to the amount of potassium in the patient's blood during the symptoms.
-And a treatment plan will be set out for the patient according to whether he has normal, low or high potassium levels in his blood during the episode.
+A treatment plan will be set out for the patient according to whether she has normal, low or high potassium levels in her blood during the episode.